constantdict API reference

 class constantdict.constantdictuncachedhashmutation[source]

 A mutable dictionary that can be converted back to a constantdictuncachedhash without copying.
-This class behaves exactly like a dict, except for one additional method mentioned below.
+This class behaves exactly like a constantdictmutation in all other respects.

 Type classes